pinglainstitute/energy-gdp-emissions/README.md

 required libraries to install: [requirements.txt](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/requirements.txt)

-The requirements.txt is based on arm64 macos, make sure to change the libraries depending on your environment.
+**Before you run**

+The requirements.txt is based on Apple Silicon (arm64 macos).
+If you are running the code on Intel Macos or other OS, please remove tensorflow-macos and tensorflow-metal and replace is with tensorflow==2.16.2

 # Experiments
 Our experiments are conducted over multiple stages, you can go